Gr8-Dayne/401-Data-Structures/README.md

 ## Challenge 2

+#### Summary
+Myeslf and my partner for this assignment (Mattäus) whiteboarded and solved this issue presented to us through collaboration and research.

 #### Challenge Description
 Problem domain was to find a way to insert an integer into the middle of an array of integers.